0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2023-03-03-cloudgoat-lambda-walkthrough-part-2.md

 | 2023-03-28T17:18:38Z |	ListSecrets |	1.2.3.4 |	arn:aws:iam::REDACTED:user/cg-bilbo-vulnerable_lambda_cgid13u1qpdipe | | |
 | 2023-03-28T17:18:59Z |	GetSecretValue |	1.2.3.4 |	arn:aws:iam::REDACTED:user/cg-bilbo-vulnerable_lambda_cgid13u1qpdipe | {"secretId":"vulnerable_lambda_cgid13u1qpdipe-final_flag"} | |

+> **NOTE:** If, for some reason, Lambda function logs were not available via
+> CloudWatch or the logs were insufficient, we could proactively hunt for events
+> in CloudTrail where the user identity is the Lambda execution role:
+>
+>   ```sql
+>   select eventtime, useridentity, eventsource, eventname, awsregion, requestparameters, responseelements
+>   from cloudtrail_logs_pp
+>   where timestamp >= '2023/03/28'
+>   and useridentity.arn = 'arn:aws:sts::REDACTED:assumed-role/vulnerable_lambda_cgid13u1qpdipe-policy_applier_lambda1/vulnerable_lambda_cgid13u1qpdipe-policy_applier_lambda1'
+>   order by eventtime desc
+>   ```
+{: .prompt-info }

+And we've come full circle.
+At this point in time, we have confidently established a detailed timeline of events.

 ## Evicting the Attacker

 We have to move quickly.
 The attacker has administrative access to the affected